andreaferretti/patty/README.md

     echo "there you have ", c
 ```

-* pattern matching as an expression
+* pattern matching as an expression should be simply

 ```nim
 let coord = match c: